Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/document-api.markdown

 ## Transient Document

-When using a persistent space, there are situations where not all SpaceDocuments need to be persisted.
+When using a persistent Apace, there are situations where not all SpaceDocuments need to be persisted.
 You can specify the document to be transient by invoking the `setTransient()` method.

 ```java
    SpaceDocument doc = new SpaceDocument("Entity");